skienzmatishun/rippreport/content/p/court-of-public-opinion/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Building on our recent findings, Fairhope insiders are working overtime to hide millions in public debt from local taxpayers.
+Official records reveal a pattern of illegal executive sessions, unverified architectural payouts, and shadow government maneuvers.
+We break down the damning evidence that political bosses tried to lock away.
 ---
 In 2017 The Ripp Report covered many different political issues in Baldwin County.
 Many of these issues will travel into 2018 and raise their ugly head again.